 Day 3: Dimitsana to Elati | 19km

 Prepare for a long but extremely rewarding hike.
-Start with a gentle ascent from the Lousios valley to the outskirts of the pine forest.
-Enjoy splendid views over the Lousios river from the church of St. Paraskevi, with the settlements of Dimitsana, Paliochori and Zatouna standing out against the wooded landscape.
-Continue via footpaths and dirt roads through old agricultural fields to the mountain village of Zygovisti, which played an important role in the Greek War of Independence war of 1821.
+Start with a gentle ascent from Lousios Valley to the outskirts of the pine forest, with great views as you emerge.
+Continue via footpaths and dirt roads to the village of Zygovisti, which played an important role in the Greek War of Independence war of 1821.
 After a break at the local café, the route continues and straddles the Western Menalon massif.
-Pass the beautiful ravine to the country church of Agios Georgios and adjacent spring and follow the route uphill through dense forests to the Bilali Pass.
-Consider ascending to the Pliovouni summit, the highest peak of this route at 1643 m.
+Continue past the ravine to the church of Agios Georgios and follow the route uphill through dense forests to Bilali Pass.
+There is an option to continue up to the summit of Mount Pliovouni, the highest peak of this route at 1,643m.
 Descend via small roads and paths, passing fountains and chapels, to the tiny mountain settlement of Elati.

 - Walking for the day: 19km, 7h, ↑900m ↓690m

 After breakfast, visit the woodcraft workshop before descending from Elati to the riverbed of the Mylaon River.
 Pass Pirgaki Springs, followed by the stone fountain of Makrinou, which is a perfect place for a short break.
 Further along the river, the vegetation becomes even lusher, and you find yourself surrounded by tall plane trees.
 Walk past abandoned watermills, cross a traditional wooden bridge, leave the valley and walk uphill via a rocky path to Artotsi Fountain.
 Nearby is Agia Paraskevi church, from which you have great views over the valley and mountain before arriving into the village of Vytina.